Appearance and life cycle

 QFF attacks a wide range of host plants, decreasing production and making fruit inedible.
 This can have severe consequences for local and international trade.

 Queensland fruit fly host fruit and fruit vegetables cannot be transported to QFF sensitive markets, including the Greater Sunraysia Pest Free Area (PFA), without certification.
-For more information about certification arrangements, visit the domestic market access webpage.
+Learn more about domestic trade requirements.

 Adult QFF are about seven millimetres long and are reddish-brown in colour, with distinct yellow markings.